Tan incident: Incident

-The fights that escalated and hardened in the press towards the end of the year reached its zenith with the publication of the first issue of the magazine named Fikirler (dated 1 December 1945) on 24 November 1945.
-Opinions is a magazine that was published in order to gather different segments of opposition to the single-party government on a single front and to make the voice of the opposition that will establish the Democrat Party be heard.
-Mehmet Ali Aybar, Cami Baykurt, Niyazi Berkes, Behice Boran, Pertev Boratav, Sabahattin Ali, who left the CHP in the second half of 1945 and are known as "The Four", would also contribute to the magazine.
+The fights that escalated and hardened in the press towards the end of the year reached its peak with the publication of the first issue of the magazine Fikirler (Opinions, dated 1 December 1945) on 24 November 1945.
+Fikirler was a magazine that was published in order to gather different segments of opposition to the single-party government on a single front and to make the voice of the opposition that will establish the Democrat Party be heard.
+Mehmet Ali Aybar, Cami Baykurt, Niyazi Berkes, Behice Boran, Pertev Naili Boratav, Sabahattin Ali, who left the CHP in the second half of 1945 and became known as "The Four", also contributed to the magazine.
 Socialist intellectuals and writers of the period such as Esat Adil Müstecaplıoğlu and Aziz Nesin came together.
-Demands such as opposition to fascism, Soviet friendship, transition to a more democratic and free system, abolition of anti-democratic laws, and an end to one-party rule constitute the main theme of the magazine.
-The publication of Views created a “bomb” effect, as Sabiha Sertel puts it.
+Demands such as opposition to fascism, Soviet friendship, transition to a more democratic and free system, abolition of anti-democratic laws, and an end to one-party rule constituted the main theme of the magazine.
+The publication of Fikirler created a “bomb” effect, as Sabiha Sertel put it.
 The first edition of the magazine was sold out in a short time, and the second edition was made on the same day.
-The opposition movement, which includes Celal Bayar and his friends, cooperated with other opposition groups in the country, and the Views, which was published as a product of this cooperation, disturbed the Saraçoğlu government.
-An emergency meeting was held at CHP; dealers were instructed not to sell Tan and Yeni Dünya ile Görüşler, and not to let government officials and students read these publications.
-In the 3 December 1945 issue of Tanin newspaper, which responded to the criticisms against the government and CHP by acting as a government spokesperson with the news titled Bizim Comrades Finally Throwing Their Masks off, published in Cumhuriyet on December 4, Sabiha Sertel's article titled Zincirli Hürriyet in the Fikirler magazine was communist.
-An unsigned article titled Kalkın Ey Ehli Vatan, written by CHP deputy and the newspaper's editor-in-chief Hüseyin Cahit Yalçın, accusing it of having content and targeting Fikirler magazine, ignited the attacks against Tan newspaper.
-On the day this article was published, Serteller received news that some university students would demonstrate in front of the printing house the next morning.
-Zekeriya Sertel called the Istanbul Governor of the time, Lütfi Kırdar, on the phone, in case of any outburst, informed the demonstration and asked for security measures to be taken.
-Governor Kırdar stated that he was aware of the said demonstration plan and that the necessary measures had been taken.
-The next morning, on 4 December 1945, what was expected came true and although Istanbul was under martial law, a large group of Turanist and Islamist university students gathered in front of the main gate of Istanbul University in Beyazıt.
+The opposition movement, which included Celal Bayar and his friends, cooperated with other opposition groups in the country, and the Views, which was published as a product of this cooperation, disturbed the government of Prime Minister Şükrü Saracoğlu.
+An emergency meeting was held by the CHP; dealers were instructed not to sell Tan and Yeni Dünya ile Görüşler, and not to let government officials and students read these publications.
+In the 3 December 1945 issue of Tanin newspaper, which responded to the criticisms against the government and CHP by acting as a government spokesperson with the headline "Bizim Comrades Finally Throwing Their Masks off", published in Cumhuriyet on 4 December, Sabiha Sertel's article titled "Zincirli Hürriyet" in Fikirler was communist.
+An unsigned article titled "Kalkın Ey Ehli Vatan", written by CHP deputy and the newspaper's editor-in-chief Hüseyin Cahit Yalçın, accusing it of targeting Fikirler, ignited the attacks against Tan.

+On the day the article was published, the Sertels received news that some university students would demonstrate in front of the printing house the next morning.
+Zekeriya Sertel called the Governor of Istanbul, Lütfi Kırdar, on the phone and asked for security measures to be taken.
+Kırdar stated that he was aware of the said demonstration and that the necessary measures had been taken.
+The next morning, on 4 December 1945, although Istanbul was under martial law, a large group of Turanist and Islamist university students gathered in front of the main gate of Istanbul University in Beyazıt Square.
 The crowd, who departed from here, first wanted to march to the Vatan newspaper, but Muharrem Ergin said, "Friends, Vatan newspaper is not the real danger for us.
 We gathered to protest the Tan newspaper, let's march towards Tan!"
 With a warning, he turned to Tan.
-"Death to Communists!", "Down with Communism", "Down with Serteller", "Long Live İnönü", "Do You Want More Freedom Than That?" he shouted, destroying and looting the printing house with the management section of the Tan newspaper.
-Meanwhile, ABC and Berrak bookstores, which usually sell socialist-oriented publications, were also looted.
-The demonstrators, who went to Beyoğlu, attacked the magazine Fikirler and the newspapers Yeni Dünya and La Turquie.
+"Death to Communists!", "Down with Communism", "Down with the Sertels", "Long Live İnönü", "Do You Want More Freedom Than That?" he shouted, destroying and looting the printing house with the management section of Tan.
+Meanwhile, the ABC and Berrak bookstores, which usually sell socialist-oriented publications, were also looted.
+The demonstrators, who went to Beyoğlu, attacked the offices of Fikirler and the newspapers Yeni Dünya and La Turquie.
 Many people were injured in the incidents.
-A section of the crowd later went in front of the Büyük Doğu magazine and cheered in favor of Necip Fazıl.
+A section of the crowd later went in front of the offices of Büyük Doğu magazine and cheered in favor of Necip Fazıl Kısakürek.
 Tekin Erer, the intelligence chief of Tasvir newspaper, who witnessed what happened that day, described the event as follows in his memoirs: